CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ### 2.7.5 "gaspumps"
 Places a gas pump with gasoline (or sometimes diesel) in it.
 Values:
 - "amount": (optional, integer or min/max array) the amount of fuel to be placed in the pump.
+- "fuel": (optional, string: "gasoline" or "diesel") the type of fuel to be placed in the pump.

 ### 2.7.6 "items"
 Places items from an item group.
 Values: